ASZM101/playwright-scrapers/planning.md

     - ✅ Take screenshot of job seeker alone

 ## College Searcher
-- Future plan (two modes)
-    - **Find**: Find information on specific colleges based on full name provided by user (more similar to using platform to search for college on platform, but easier to mass-collect info using terminal, **_later_**)
+- Future plan (add find mode): Find information on specific colleges based on full name provided by user (more similar to using platform to search for college on platform, but easier to mass-collect info using terminal)
     - Input full name of college into search bar
     - Collect info from each college
     - Add info to CSV
     - Have failsafe in case college name mistyped or not available on platform
     - Mode specified as flag, similar to last24h for job seeker
-    - ✅ **Explore**: Find information on colleges that meet criteria provided by user (more similar to scholarships, **_start here_**)
-        - ✅ Apply parameters provided by user
-        - ✅ Collect info from each college
-        - ✅ Add info to CSV
 - Create YAML template file (separate from personal file)
     - Full names of colleges (only find, required)
     - ✅ Login credentials (both modes, required)
     - ✅ URL parameters (only explore, required)
-- ✅ MVP plan (one mode)
+- ✅ MVP plan (only explore mode): Find information on colleges that meet criteria provided by user
     - ✅ Apply parameters provided by user
     - ✅ Collect info from each college
     - ✅ Add info to CSV